stumpapp/stump/docs/pages/guides/basics/books.md

 #### PDF

 PDF files do not generally have very good metadata support.
 In general, I have seen only a few fields that are consistently populated, such as the title and author.
-PDF files are somewhat smelly 💩

 ### Additional sources